 We are conducting a Phase 1/2 trial for AO-176 in patients with select solid tumors.
 In this open-label, multi-center, dose escalation trial, we are evaluating the safety, tolerability, pharmacokinetics/pharmacodynamics, and preliminary efficacy of AO-176.

-In Phase 1, AO-176 demonstrated encouraging early clinical activity and was well tolerated when administered as a single agent.
+In Phase 1, AO-176 demonstrated encouraging early clinical activity and was generally well-tolerated when administered as a single agent.
 In this initial clinical trial, we established the recommended dose for Phase 2 development.

 Next, we expanded into a Phase 1/2 chemotherapy combination trial.
 We have begun dosing patients with AO-176 in combination with paclitaxel.

-We recently established a clinical trial collaboration and supply agreement with Merck, known as MSD outside of the United States and Canada.
-Under this collaboration, we are expanding our ongoing Phase 1/2 clinical trial further to evaluate AO-176 in combination with KEYTRUDA® (pembrolizumab), Merck’s anti-PD-1 therapy.
-This part of the study will include patients with relapsed, platinum-resistant ovarian cancer, endometrial cancer, and gastroesophageal cancer.
+We have established a clinical trial collaboration and supply agreement with Merck, known as MSD outside of the United States and Canada.
+Under this collaboration, we are further expanding our ongoing Phase 1/2 clinical trial to evaluate AO-176 in combination with KEYTRUDA® (pembrolizumab), Merck’s anti-PD-1 therapy.
+This part of the study includes patients with relapsed, platinum-resistant ovarian cancer, endometrial cancer, and gastroesophageal cancer.